 - Interpersonal effectiveness: Communicate needs and set boundaries while maintaining healthy relationships.

-What to Expect During DBT for Substance Abuse
+What to Expect During DBT for Substance Abuse?

 DBT often uses acronyms to make skills easier to remember and apply.
 Group sessions function like classes, teaching skills such as mindfulness, emotion regulation, and communication tools.
-For example, “DEAR MAN” teaches effective communication by guiding individuals to Describe, Express, Assert, Reinforce, stay Mindful, Appear confident, and Negotiate.
-Another tool, “STOP,” supports distress tolerance by reminding individuals to Stop, Take a step back, Observe, and Proceed mindfully.
+For example, “DEAR MAN” teaches effective communication by guiding patients to Describe, Express, Assert, Reinforce, stay Mindful, Appear confident, and Negotiate.
+Another tool, “STOP,” supports distress tolerance by reminding patients to Stop, Take a step back, Observe, and Proceed mindfully.
 These are just two of many DBT skills designed to help people manage emotions and improve daily life, paving the way for successful recovery.

-Patients practice skills through homework and real-life application, sometimes with phone coaching available for support in stressful moments.
+Patients practice skills through homework and real-life application, with phone coaching available for support in stressful moments.
 DBT programs often last six months or more, and therapists work in consultation teams to ensure effective, compassionate care.

 The Stages of Dialectical Behavior Therapy